Celebrity Soap Maker Warning

 My customers were great, though.
 I talked them through the pain of hair removal and comforted them.
 Everyone apologies for the unnerving pain of hair removal.
 I'd seen it and knew it was embarrassing, although, I'll admit, entertaining from the creative cursing that went on.

-I knew, from my past company that my employees, if they had any gumption, wouldn't stay working for me for their life, so I supported them on their journey.
+I knew if they had any gumption, wouldn't stay working for me for their life, so I supported them on their journey.
 I didn't see it as beneficial to hold it against them if they wanted more in life.
 I got it.
-I sent them to electrician's apprenticeship school on my dime and time and asked them to contract and agree to work for 4 years after schooling was done.
-I would have a skilled electrician and a committed employee for at least five years.
+I sent them to apprenticeship school on my dime and time and asked them to contract and agree to work for 4 years after schooling was done.
+I would have a skilled journeyman and a committed employee for at least five years.
 Fair trade.
 They heartily agreed.
 I was the best deal in town, as I paid them at the top of their game.
 I needed NOT to keep hiring people, as that is also a cost to the company.

 I also knew that being an esthetician was a means to an end.
 Not a life career.
-Salon politics was not for me.
+Salon politics were not for me.
 I just needed enough funds to get my own thing up and running.
 I suspect my employers knew that too, but they didn't know how to deal with it.
-I gave them every excuse to keep using me.
+I gave them every excuse to keep using me, but the feeling I was shining a light on the inadequacies of their other employees was glaring.

 Back To The Soap Story

-During this time I was making soap cookies.
-When I introduced them many were puzzled about them.
+During this time of writing my first soap book I was making soap cookies.
+When I introduced them many puzzled over them.
 I offered to send samples of these cookies to the first 100 soap makers that signed up for free.
 I'd make them, pay to ship them and all I wanted in return was feedback about the soap quality, size and usage.
 I received well over 100 requests and didn't want to turn anyone away, so I sent them all 100+ off.
-This seemed like a fair trade to me.
+This seemed like a fair, but costly, trade to me.
 I was asking for feedback and they were receiving something for absolutely no cost to them.

 Cost of Education

-I did not, by the way, receive even close to 100 replies to my form sent for the soap cookies.
+I did not, by the way, receive even close to 100 replies for soap cookie feedback.
 The upshot was, the feedback I did receive was so exceptional, I made the adjustments and carried on.

 Soap cookies were not a thing.
 Yes, they were around, but not like they are now.